 5.1.8 User-defined types

 Ada allows the usual user-defined types such as records, classes (called tagged records), or access types.
-In addition Ada allows for user-defined scalar types which permit specification of value ranges, value constraints, and for floating-point and fixed-point types, precision.
+In addition, Ada allows for user-defined scalar types which permit specification of value ranges, value constraints.
+In addition to these properties , Ada allows for the specification of precision for floating-point and fixed-point types.

-More advanced typing capabilities allow the user to specify types for communicating concurrently executing entities (tasks) and for synchronized data structures (protected objects).
+More advanced typing capabilities of Ada allow the user to specify types for communicating concurrently executing entities (tasks) and for synchronized data structures (protected objects).

 The typing rules of the language prevent intermixing of objects and values of distinct types.